 In the Still of the Night

 Ann Rule investigates the mysterious circumstances of Ronda Reynolds’ death.
 About to be divorced from her second husband, Reynolds was found just before Christmas 1998 after her husband called 911 and reported that his wife had committed suicide.
 But a postmortem was never conducted, and over the next 11 years the coroner would change the cause of death from “undetermined” to “suicide” and back again.
 Deeper digging revealed a botched investigation by the local police department.
 The crime scene was contaminated before the lead investigator even arrived, and when Detective Berry attempted to examine the death as a homicide, he was demoted to desk work and instructed not to pursue the case.
-Rather than a story about catching a cold-blooded killer, like most of Rule’s work, this book focuses on improper conduct by a police department and the pursuit of justice for a woman whose true fate may never be known.
+Rather than a story about catching a cold-blooded killer, this book focuses on improper conduct by a police department and the pursuit of justice for a woman whose true fate may sadly never be known.

 Practice to Deceive

 When Russel Douglas’ body was discovered the day after Christmas, the investigation turned towards his estranged wife, Brenna.
 Taking place on Whidbey Island in Puget Sound, Rule’s book reads like a mystery novel—with a cast of suspects set against a secluded backdrop.
-Eventually, Brenna’s friend Peggy Sue Thomas and her illicit lover James Huden were implicated in the murder as well, with Huden even fleeing to Mexico to avoid arrest.
+Eventually, Brenna’s friend Peggy Sue Thomas and her illicit lover James Huden were implicated in the murder as well, with Huden fleeing to Mexico to avoid arrest.
 As usual, Rule’s book is thoroughly researched and captures the astonishment of a small community who can’t believe that their own neighbors would turn out to be killers.

-Featured Photo of Ted Bundy: Murderpedia
+Featured photo of Ted Bundy: Murderpedia